Siddpawar9222/Obsidian-Vault/Java/SolidPrinciple/SCP.md

 👉 **Changes in one feature will affect other features.**
 👉 **So, divide the work—one class does one job.**

-Just like in a company:

-- Finance team → Handles money

-- HR team → Handles hiring

-- IT team → Handles technology

-No one team does everything.

-Same logic applies in Spring Boot classes.

 ---

 # 💳 **Spring Boot Payment Example (SRP From Scratch)**